 On January 5, 2017, the FASB issued ASU 2017-01 to clarify the definition of a business in ASC 805, which was among the primary issues raised in connection with the FAF's post-implementation review report on FASB Statement 141(R) (codified in ASC 805).
 The amendments in the ASU are intended to make application of the guidance more consistent and cost-efficient.
 The ASU is effective for public business entities for annual periods beginning after December 15, 2017, including interim periods therein.
-For all other entities, the ASU is effective for annual periods beginning after December 15, 2018, and interim periods within annual periods beginning after December 15, 2018, and interim periods within annual periods beginning after December 15, 2018, and no disclosures for a change in accounting principle are required at transition.
+For all other entities, the ASU is effective for annual periods beginning after December 15, 2018, and interim periods within annual periods beginning after December 15, 2019.
+The ASU must be applied prospectively on or after the effective date, and no disclosures for a change in accounting principle are required at transition.
 Early adoption is permitted for transactions (i.e., acquisitions or dispositions) that occurred before the issuance date or effective date of the standard if the transactions were not reported in financial statements that have been issued or made available for issuance.
 The Company has adopted this guidance and it has not had a material impact on the Company's financial statements.